A BRIEF HISTORY OF NEW YORK CITY

 Like other cities in the 19th century in Europe and North America, New York was an unhealthy place.
-In 1866 an outbreak of cholera killed 2,000 people in New York.
+As a result cholera struck New York in 1832 and in 1849. it returned in 1866

 Nevertheless amenities in New York City improved during the 19th century.
 Trinity Church was rebuilt in the 1840s.
 It was consecrated in 1846.
 The architect was Richard Upjohn (1802-1878).
 Macy's opened in 1858.
 Central Synagogue was built in 1870.
 Bloomingdales was founded in 1872.
 St Patrick's Cathedral was dedicated in 1879.

-From the 1830s horse drawn buses ran in the streets of New York.
-The first elevated railway in New York was built between 1867 and 1870 by Charles I. Harvey (1829-1912).
-It began carrying passengers in 1868.
+In 1832 the first horse drawn streetcars ran in New York.
+The first elevated railway in New York was began carrying passengers in 1868.
 It was soon followed by many other elevated railways or 'els'.
 The first line of the New York subway opened in 1904.